-Your BMO Nesbitt Burns Investment Advisor can prepare an in-depth education analysis that details the anticipated costs of educating your children and your ability to fund these costs.
+Your BMO financial professional can prepare an in-depth education analysis that details the anticipated costs of educating your children and your ability to fund these costs.
 This information will assist you in developing a personalized education savings strategy that complements your overall wealth management plan, and may include one or more of the savings options discussed in this article.
+For more information, speak with your BMO financial professional.